 What are the types of X-rays?

 There are many types of X-rays that are used to diagnose conditions and diseases.
-The following are examples.
+The following are examples:

 - Computed tomography (CT) scans combine X-ray with computer processing to create detailed pictures (scans) of cross-sections of the body that are combined to form a three-dimensional X-ray image.

 What are the dangers and risks of X-rays?

 Radiation does have some risks to consider, but it is also important to remember X-rays can help detect disease or injury at early stages so the ailment can be treated appropriately.
 Sometimes X-ray testing can be life-saving.

 There is a slightly increased risk of developing cancer later in life after X-ray exposure.
 X-rays have also been linked to cataracts in the eyes and skin burns, but only at extremely high levels of radiation.

 Things that are risk factors for X-ray damage include: